Valeri Nichushkin: Colorado Avalanche

 Nichushkin signed a one-year, $850k contract with the Colorado Avalanche on August 19, 2019.
-Nichushkin scored his first goal in 2 years on November 23, 2019.
+Nichushkin scored his first goal in two years on November 23.
 In his first season with the Avalanche, generally perceived to be a successful one, Nichushkin especially received high praise from many hockey analytics proponents for his high rankings in many metrics, especially defensive metrics.
-Nichushkin finished the 2019-20 season with 13 goals and 27 points while leading all forwards in the NHL in defensive Goals Above Replacement.
-Such strong defensive play helped Nichushkin to receive votes for the Frank J. Selke Trophy, the award given to the best defensive forward in the NHL, finishing 8th in voting.
+Nichushkin finished the 2019–20 season with 13 goals and 27 points while leading all forwards in the NHL in defensive goals above replacement.
+Such strong defensive play helped Nichushkin to receive votes for the Frank J. Selke Trophy, the award given to the best defensive forward in the NHL, finishing eighth in voting.

-On October 10, 2020, the Avalanche re-signed Nichushkin, who was a restricted free agent, to a 2-year, $5 million contract extension.
+On October 10, 2020, the Avalanche re-signed Nichushkin, who was a restricted free agent, to a two-year, $5 million contract extension.

 In his third season with Avalanche, Nichushkin elevated in a top-six forward role, scored a career-best 52 points in 62 games, adding 15 points in 20 playoff games.
-He placed third on the team with 9 playoff goals to help the Avalanche claim their first Stanley Cup in 21 years.
+He placed third on the team with nine playoff goals to help the Avalanche claim their first Stanley Cup in 21 years.

 On July 11, 2022, Nichushkin signed an eight-year, $49 million extension to stay with the Avalanche.
+The following season, Nichushkin continued his strong play with the Avalanche, recording 47 points in 53 games as Colorado won the division and matched up in the opening round of the playoffs against the expansion Seattle Kraken, who were making their post-season debut as a franchise.
+Nichushkin played in two games, recording one goal in Game 2.
+Shortly after, Nichushkin abruptly stepped away from the team for "personal reasons" amid an incident at a Seattle hotel.
+Nichushkin was reportedly found with an Eastern European woman suffering from severe alcohol intoxication; the woman was reported to be either a prostitute or victim of human trafficking.
+Despite the nature of the incident, the NHL and Seattle Police reported that Nichushkin would not face criminal charges and Nichushkin would have played if the Avalanche had moved on to the second round.
+Ultimately, the Kraken would claim an upset series victory, defeating the Avalanche in seven games.